Learz/WarOfRaekidion/README.md

 with the help of SDL 2.0 and SDL Image 2.0.

 War of Raekidion is a "bullet hell" type top-down shooter game.
-It involves basic gameplay like dodgeing enemies' projectiles and progressing through the level.
-However, it also includes interresting new features like a simple to use modding format, which allows to add enemy ships and projectile types through XML files.
+It involves basic gameplay like dodging enemies' projectiles and progressing through the level.
+However, it also includes interesting new features like a simple to use modding format, which allows to add enemy ships and projectile types through XML files.
 Also, the main feature of this game consists of a online multiplayer mode making one player control the ship and progressing